seed-labs/seed-labs/lab-setup/apple-arm/Notes/Crypto.md

 The way how `/dev/random` works on Apple silicon machines is quite different.
 I believe that most of the tasks can be made to work, but we need to modify the lab description.

+Updated on 3/27/2024: It seems that the behavior of the `/dev/random` has changed in the recent Linux kernel.
+The behaviors for Ubuntu 20.04 and 22.04 are different (the ARM VM uses 22.04).
+We filed an issue (#141) regarding this.
+The lab needs to be redesigned.
+This is not an issue with the ARM machines, but an issue with the Linux version.